Government: Federalism

 Federalism is a political concept in which a group of members are bound together by covenant with a governing representative head.
 The term "federalism" is also used to describe a system of government in which sovereignty is constitutionally divided between a central governing authority and constituent political units, variously called states, provinces or otherwise.
 Federalism is a system based upon democratic principles and institutions in which the power to govern is shared between national and provincial/state governments, creating what is often called a federation.
 Proponents are often called federalists.

+Institutions

+The organization, exercise, and constraints of power in a country are shaped by political institutions.
+Such institutions can increase the stability of a government.